 Both the Chase Freedom® and the Discover it® Cash Back cards have offered gas stations, grocery stores and wholesale clubs in the previous quarters.
 The two categories lacking in the Chase card were restaurants and Amazon.com purchases.

 Which card is better?

-It’s hard to give a universal answer, given your spending needs are unique to your lifestyle.
+It’s hard to give a universal answer since everyone’s spending needs are unique to their lifestyle.
 But if you’re looking to maximize your cash back, using both cards for the 5% cashback categories could prove worthwhile.